 It is taken for granted that there are situations in which the salient meaning is admitted.
-But there are other situations in which such default interpretations do not work as the cases at hand.
+But there are other situations in which such default interpretation does not work as the cases at hand.
 If so, a pragmatic interpretation is required.
-The exegetes do not admit the salient meaning of conjecture assuming that it is at variance with the true creed of the absolute truth.
+The exegetes do not admit the salient meaning assuming that it is at variance with the true creed of the absolute truth.
 This drives them to find a way out for such a problematic issue.
 They make a systematic meaning shift from doubt into certainty whenever they face the form of Az-Zann.
 On the contrary, modernists admit the default interpretation postulating their hypotheses of the epistemic relativism.
-According to their interpretation, there is no absolute fact regarding faith.
+It means that there is no absolute fact regarding faith.
 The misinterpretation of that kind is a result of failing to grasp the pragmatic aspects of the divine meaning.
 Thus, the lines below deal with these cases aiming at arriving at an authentic interpretation.
-First, there is an analysis of the cases which are attributed to the Prophets and believers.
+First, there is an analysis of the cases which are attributed to the unbelievers.
+Second, there is the analysis of the cases attributed to the Prophets and believers.